madumlao/prelaunchr/README.md

 * Run `bundle exec rake db:create db:schema:load db:seed` to setup the database
 * Type `bundle exec rails s` to startup the Rails Server
   * For convenience we have also bundled a Heroku Procfile to use on production.
 This uses [Unicorn](https://github.com/defunkt/unicorn) for the web server and runs a [Delayed::Job](https://github.com/collectiveidea/delayed_job) worker for sending email.
+* Edit config/initializers/mailchimp.rb to add in your mailchimp api key and the mailchimp lists corresponding to the mailchimp api.

 ## Teardown